Table of Contents

 The discussion of a processing model raises the question of streaming.
 Streaming is difficult to define succinctly.
 For our purposes it's sufficient to say that a streaming process differs from a non-streaming one if it can process an arbitrarily large document, or arbitrarily many documens, without running out of memory.

 Some steps are more naturally streamable than others.
 A step that deletes all elements that have a revisionflag attribute with the value “deleted”, is conceptually easy to stream.
 A step that adds an attribute to the document element if the document contains an odd number of elements with no attributes appears impossible to stream.

 XProc tries very hard to be neutral about streaming.
 There's no requirement that an implementation be able to stream, but the language attempts to avoid imposing semantics that would prevent it from streaming.

 Generally speaking, an XProc pipeline document has a document element of p:pipeline (or possibly p:declare-step) and contains one or more steps.
 The steps are connected, either implicitly or explicitly, and documents flow between steps along those connections.
 The name of each step identifies its type which determines what kind of processing it performs.

 In addition to the connections between them, steps can have options and parameters, some steps can be nested, variables may be declared, etc.

 We'll consider the anatomy of pipelines in more detail in the following chapters.

 In order to run an XProc pipeline, you need an XProc processor.
-At the time of this writing, there are several options listed at http://xproc.org/implementations/.
-The author's implementation is XML Calabash.
+At the time of this writing, there are two complete implementations: XML Calabash, written by the author, and Calumet, written by Vojtech Toman of EMC.
+By the time you read this, there may be more, see http://xproc.org/implementations/ for an up-to-date list.

 All pipelines that conform to XProc: An XML Pipeline Language should produce the same results if run by any conformant processor.
 Not surprisingly, we're going to use XML Calabash for most of our examples in this book.